Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 However, the study also emphasizes that the source of nitrate intake should be vegetables that naturally contain it and not as a result of contamination.
 So, in no way does that mean that nitrate-contaminated water is beneficial for humans and should be consumed untreated.

-What are some good sources of nitrates?
+What are some healthy sources of nitrates?

-Can poisonous nitrate amounts affect pregnancy?
+Can nitrate-contaminated water affect pregnancy?

 Yes, nitrate toxicity has been connected to abortions where stillbirths, low birth weights, slow weight gain, and deaths have been evidenced by teratogenicity caused by N-nitroso compounds formed from drinking contaminated water.